erikabarcott/packer-builder-profitbricks/README.md

 packer validate config.json
 ```

-or if you want to get suggestions on how to fix your config run:
+Or if you want to get suggestions on how to fix your config, run:

 ```shell
 packer fix config.json
 ```

-To build a Profitbricks packer image run:
+To build a Profitbricks Packer image run:

 ```shell
 packer build config.json